 In order to reset the password for your maintainer, please follow below steps:

-2. Input the new password you wish to use for the maintainer you mentioned.
+2. Input the new password you wish to use for the maintainer.

 3. Click on "Generate hash".

-Note that in order to authenticate against your maintainer after a successful reset of the password, you will need to use the clear text password which you submitted in Step 2 above.
+Note that in order to authenticate against the maintainer after a successful password reset, you will need to use the clear-text password which you submitted in Step 2 above.